root4loot/rescope/README.md

 **Note for OWASP ZAP:**
 - If you set `-o` filename extension to anything other than `.context` then you'll have to choose "All Format" in file select.
 - For ZAP HUD; set context `--name "HUD Context"`

-## Caveats

-rescope cannot guarantee accurate results.
-For instance, a bugbounty program may opt to list targets in a non-conventional way that is not accounted for.
-Therefore, always verify the results yourself before importing.

 ## Author
 * Daniel Antonsen ([root4loot](https://twitter.com/root4loot))